southstone0201/bitcoin_byme/doc/build-freebsd.md

 #### Notifications
 ###### ZeroMQ

-Bitcoin Core can provide notifications via ZeroMQ.
+Namseokcoin Core can provide notifications via ZeroMQ.
 If the package is installed, support will be compiled in.
 ```bash
 pkg install libzmq4
 ```